 Describe a typical year for a Fellow:

-Fellows participate in a five-day conference in Ottawa, where they will hear from high-profile guest speakers and participate in intensive political training.
+The Fellowship year begins with participating in a five-day conference in Ottawa.
+At the conference, Fellows will hear from high-profile guest speakers and participate in intensive political training.
 During the conference Fellows will also work on a group project that puts their political skills to the test.
 During the year Fellows must participate in all conference calls, which take place on Sunday at 8:00pm EST. Participants are also required to choose between two options for active participation in the political process during the program: 1) they can create and execute a campus event to promote political engagement amongst their peers, or 2) take on an independent option with political engagement challenges to complete throughout the year; these challenges include but are not limited to writing a blog post for CJPAC’s website, canvassing for a candidate at any level of government and attending an Israel on Campus event.

 While the Fellowship Program is demanding, it is also a tremendous opportunity for Canadian students to learn about our democracy and gain the skills required to really make a difference.
 Not only do Fellows meet with elected officials and staffers, they also build a network.
 Fellows are always willing to help one another out on campus-related issues and later on in their professional lives.
 There are also opportunities to attend CJPAC events, political events and other conferences.

-What does it take to have a successful application and be a successful Fellow?
+What does it take to have a successful application and get the most out of the experience?

 Successful applicants are willing to fully commit themselves and engage in all training and development opportunities and volunteer activities.
 They will work to develop professional relationships with CJPAC staff and guest speakers, as well as other Fellows.

 In order to get the most out of the Fellowship experience it is important to have a number of interests and extra-curricular activities.
 However, our experience has shown that those who are over committed tend not to be able to give the Fellowship the focus it requires and therefore they miss out on the opportunities the program provides.